The Best Cheap Stocks To Buy Now

 Here are the best brokers when it comes to cheap stocks.

-- Charles Schwab: This brokerage offers both personalized advice and online access for purchasing stocks on your own.
+- Charles Schwab: This brokerage offers both personalized advice and online access for purchasing stocks on your own, with $0 commission on stocks and many ETFs and mutual funds.

 - Merrill Edge: Merrill Edge offers $0 commission online trades and tools to help you manage your portfolio and decide what stocks to buy.